Computer font: Bitmap font formats

-Outline fonts have a major problem, in that the Bézier curves used by them cannot be rendered accurately onto a raster display (such as most computer monitors and printers), and their rendering can change shape depending on the desired size and position.
-Measures such as font hinting have to be used to reduce the visual impact of this problem, which require sophisticated software that is difficult to implement correctly.
-Many modern desktop computer systems include software to do this, but they use considerably more processing power than bitmap fonts, and there can be minor rendering defects, particularly at small font sizes.
-Despite this, they are frequently used because people often consider the processing time and defects to be acceptable when compared to the ability to scale fonts freely.

 Outline font formats

 Type 1 and Type 3 fonts

 Type 1 and Type 3 fonts were developed by Adobe for professional digital typesetting.
-Using PostScript, the glyphs are outline fonts described with cubic Bezier curves.
+Using PostScript, the glyphs are outline fonts described with cubic Bézier curves.
 Type 1 fonts were restricted to a subset of the PostScript language, and used Adobe's hinting system, which used to be very expensive.
-Type 3 allowed unrestricted use of the PostScript language, but didn't include any hint information, which could lead to visible rendering artifacts on low-resolution devices (such as computer screens and dot-matrix printers).
+Type 3 allowed unrestricted use of the PostScript language, but did not include any hint information, which could lead to visible rendering artifacts on low-resolution devices (such as computer screens and dot-matrix printers).

 TrueType fonts

 TrueType is a font system originally developed by Apple Inc. It was intended to replace Type 1 fonts, which many felt were too expensive.
-Unlike Type 1 fonts, TrueType glyphs are described with quadratic Bezier curves.
+Unlike Type 1 fonts, TrueType glyphs are described with quadratic Bézier curves.
 It is currently very popular and implementations exist for all major operating systems.

 OpenType fonts

-OpenType is a smartfont system designed by Adobe and Microsoft.
+OpenType is a smart font system designed by Adobe and Microsoft.
 OpenType fonts contain outlines in either the TrueType or CFF format together with a wide range of metadata.